Day of Departure

 - Facilities & Planning is not responsible for personal items left in a state vehicle.

-Keys are available before 4:30 pm (summer hours will apply) on the day prior to an early departure, or the Friday before a holiday or weekend.
-If departure is on a Saturday, Sunday, or a CSEA designated non-working holiday, the Facilties and Planning Customer Service Center will be closed.
+Keys are available before 4:00 pm on the day prior to an early departure, or the Friday before a holiday or weekend.
+If departure is on a Saturday, Sunday, or a CSEA designated non-working holiday, the Facilities and Planning Customer Service Center will be closed.

 The vehicle key(s) can only be obtained on the working day closest to the requested departure date.
 The departure date for the vehicle will remain as requested.